-I am going to say that the following pot is from the Santa Clara pueblo.
+The following pot is either from the Santa Clara pueblo, or the San Juan pueblo.
+People who know more than I do have differing opinions about that.
 At times, it is difficult to pin down the exact pueblo of origin, because some pueblo’s/potter’s work is very similar.
 Many pieces are unsigned, as is this one.

 I believe this little black bowl, above, was also produced by a Santa Clara potter.
 “Front” and “rear” appear nearly identical, thus I’m posting one photo.
 The black color was derived by either smothering the fire surrounding the pottery during the firing process, smudging the fire at a relatively cool temperature, and/or incorporating pottery shards and sheep and horse manure, placed around the outside and inside of the kiva-style, outdoor oven.
 (Thank you, Wikipedia for helping me explain the process.)

 The above deer vase, signed, “Acoma, NM”, is most likely of more recent vintage than the preceding pots.
 However, I think its design is so beautiful that it deserves inclusion here.
-I would date it from the 1970’s to 1980’s.
-I’m a collector, not an expert!
+I would still date it to pre-1960’s.
+That’s when commercial paints came into use.
+This pot is made from traditional materials.
 I am showing one side, as it is identical on both sides.